 Even though 64-bit programs have many advantages, they do not have to run faster than 32-bit programs.
 In many cases, 32-bit programs run faster.

-Speaking of security, 64-bit has nothing to do with computer safety.
+Speaking of security, 64-bit executables have a larger address space, which makes it more difficult for attackers to predict the location of important system components in memory.
+However the security of an executable depends on many factors beyond that.
 For example, the Data Execution Prevention (DEP) is supported on both 32 and 64 bit code.

 As a result, we only release a 64-bit executable if we think it is worth doing so.